-Make an appointment with an attorney to go over the trust document, trust assets and your responsibilities as soon as possible.
+Make an appointment with an attorney to go over the trust document, trust assets, and your responsibilities as soon as possible.
 Do not sell or distribute any assets before you meet with the attorney.

 Before the meeting, make a preliminary list of the assets and their estimated values.
 You’ll need exact values later, but this will help the attorney know if an estate tax return will need to be filed (due no later than nine months after the grantor’s death).
 If there is a surviving spouse or if the trust has a tax planning provision, the attorney may need to do some tax planning right away.
 The trust may also need its own tax identification number.

-Collect all death benefits (social security, life insurance, retirement plans, associations) and put them in an interest bearing account until assets are distributed.
+Collect all death benefits (social security, life insurance, retirement plans, associations) and put them in an interest-bearing account until assets are distributed.
 If the surviving spouse or other beneficiary needs money to live on, you can probably make some partial distributions.
 But do not make any distributions until after you have determined there is enough money to pay all expenses, including taxes.

-Notify the bank, brokerage firm and others of the grantor’s death and that you are now trustee.
-They will probably want to see a certified death certificate (order at least 12), a certificate of trust and your personal identification.
+Notify the bank, brokerage firm and others of the grantor’s death and that you are now a trustee.
+They will probably want to see a certified death certificate (order at least 12), a certificate of trust and your identification.

 To finalize the list of assets, you will need exact values as of the date of the grantor’s death.
 Some assets will need to be appraised.
 An estate sale may need to be held to dispose of household goods and personal effects.

 Keep careful records of final medical and funeral expenses, and file medical claims promptly.
 Keep a ledger of bills and income received.
 Contact an accountant and attorney to prepare final income and estate tax returns, if required.
 Verify and pay all bills and taxes.
 Make a final accounting of assets and bills paid, and give it to the beneficiaries.